apache/ofbiz-framework/README.md

 ### Prepare OFBiz:

-__Note__: Depending on your Internet connection speed it might take a long time for this step to complete if you are using OFBiz for the first time as it needs to download all dependencies.
+>_Note_: Depending on your Internet connection speed it might take a long time for this step to complete if you are using OFBiz for the first time as it needs to download all dependencies.
 So please be patient!

+>_Note_: Without internet connection, dependency resolution and the build will fail.
+The `--offline` command line switch tells Gradle to always use dependency modules from the cache, regardless if they are due to be checked again.
+When running with offline, Gradle will never attempt to access the network to perform dependency resolution.
+If required modules are not present in the dependency cache, build execution will fail.

 MS Windows:
 `gradlew cleanAll loadAll`